xavierchia/xavierchia.github.io/_posts/2020-09-24-make-levels.md

 I found his advice on posting your product on Product Hunt quite useful.
 For example, he recommends posting your product at 00:00:01 PST because at midnight the daily list resetted and thus you have more time to gather votes.

 He further recommends to use emojis in the tagline.
-For example, to write "The first 🤖machine learning 📷photo editor" instead of "The first machine learning photo editor".
+For example, you should write "The first 🤖machine learning 📷photo editor" instead of "The first machine learning photo editor".
 Also he advises that it's a smart idea to upload an animated GIF as your thumbnail which you can create, for example, using [GIPHY Capture](https://giphy.com/)

 There's lots of further interesting advice like, for example, to write a first Product Hunt comment yourself to get the conversation starting and to check the comments regularly and give answers.